TheRainbowPhoenix/PythonExtra/docs/sh/modgint-en.md

 - `dsubimage()` doesn't have its final parameter `int flags`.
 The flags are only minor optimizations and could be removed in future gint versions.
 - Image constructors`image()` and `image_<format>()` don't exist in the C API.
+- Asynchronous volatile-flag-based timeouts are replaced with synchronous millisecond delays (integer value or `None`).

 TODO: There are more.